ashlink11/portfolio/README.md

 - next p2 can just be fun studying really and getting basic code working
 - and thatll save me time to make p3 more difficult with writing more code

+wed june 26: feeling very tired. gotta start making this part of my morning routine again cause that worked well and do 25m m-f, 1-3 hours on saturdays and day off on sundays